Aphray/TeensyMC/README.md

 ```
 And an example of a warning message for travel out of bounds/limits:
 ```
+>MVE:R-20,*,*,10,200    (axis 0 lower bound set to 0; attempting to move out of bounds...)
 [WARNING] Target of bounds on axis 0, limiting travel within bounds
 ```
 ## Behind The Scenes

 ### Coordination

 The Bresenham Line Algorithm is used to coordinate simultaneous movement among multiple axis.
-The algorithm use here was adopted from the [TeensyStep](https://github.com/luni64/TeensyStep) library
+The algorithm used here was adopted from the [TeensyStep](https://github.com/luni64/TeensyStep) library.

 ### Acceleration